HPC-Fortran2CPP/beyond-code-pairs-translation/README.md

 `agent.py` is the file that contains the agent workflow that is implemented based on our designed agentic workflow.
 `data/` folder contains the data that is used to train the agent.
+`sft/` folder contains the configs that is used to train the SFT models.
+`prompt_f2c_output_comparison.py` is the file that contains the prompts that is used to generate the code pairs.